ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA data selection configuration.md

 **Note:** To avoid possible time and resource expensive browse operations due to reasons described previously, OSIsoft recommends that you manually create a data selection file instead of automatically creating the default data selection file.
 For more information, see [Configure OPC UA data selection](#configure-opc-ua-data-selection).

-Complete the following procedure for this default data selection file to be generated:
+Complete the following steps to generate a default data selection file:

 1. Add an OPC UA adapter with a unique ComponentId.
 For more information, see [System components configuration](xref:SystemComponentsConfiguration).